Preseq

 Supported Tool

-Preseq estimates the complexity of a library, showing how many additional unique reads are sequenced for increasing total read count.
+Estimates library complexity, showing how many additional unique reads are sequenced for increasing total read count

-To disable this feature and show all of the data, add the following to your MultiQC configuration:
+To disable this feature and show all the data, add the following to your MultiQC configuration:

 Using coverage instead of read counts